nfroidure/whook/packages/whook-authorization/README.md

   constant to an empty string.

-Note that the form-encoded body parameter defined by the bearer authentication RFC is volontarily not supported since nowadays everyone uses JSON and there is no situations where one could not set the token in headers.
+Note that the form-encoded body parameter defined by the bearer authentication RFC is not supported since nowadays everyone uses JSON and there is no situations where one could not set the token in headers.

 To use this wrapper, you'll have to create an `authentication` service.
 Here is a simple unique token based implementation (usually in